 The historical perspective of MFIs is inextricably intertwined with their operating models; hence its examination is important for the purpose of a clear appreciation of the intents and purposes or objectives for their creation.

 The literature traces the origin to the practical visionaries, from the Franciscan monks who founded the community-oriented pawnshops of the 15th century, to the 19th century founders of the European credit union movement; identified as F W. Raiffeisen; as well as Mohammed Yunus and Al Whittaker who are credited with formation of the microcredit movement in the 1970s.
 The latter tested practices and built institutions to bring the kinds of opportunities and risk-management tools that financial services can provide, to the doorsteps of poor people (see Helms, 2006).

-According to Feigenberg, et.al (2011) "Microfinance is a broad category of services, which includes microcredit"; and as defined in Microfinance Gateway (2014), it is "financial services for poor and low-income clients, offered by different types of service providers".
+According to Feigenberg, et.al (2011) Microfinance "is a broad category of services, which includes microcredit"; and as defined in Microfinance Gateway (2014), it is "financial services for poor and low-income clients, offered by different types of service providers".

-The operating model of the Bangladesh based MFI, in the name of Grameen Bank, that won a Nobel Peace Prize (see Grameen Bank, 2011), is the Locus Classicus(i.e. authoritative example); and widely regarded as the grand norm of the microfinance industry.
-Thus, as shown in Grameen Bank (2011), the Bank was created in 1976 by Professor Muhammad Yunus, who was Head of the Rural Economics Program at the University of Chittagong He "launched an action research project to examine the possibility of designing a credit delivery system to

-265 provide banking services, targeted at the rural poor; with the objectives of (1) extending banking facilities to 266 poor men and women; (2) eliminating the exploitation of the poor by money lenders; (3) creating opportunities 267 for self-employment for the vast multitude of unemployed people in rural Bangladesh; (4) bringing the 268 disadvantaged, mostly women, from the poorest households, within the fold of an organizational format which 269 they can understand and manage by themselves; and (5) reversing the age-old vicious circle of "low income, low 270 saving and low investment", into virtuous circle of "low income, injection of credit, investment, more income, 271 more sayings, more investment, more income" (Grameen Bank, 2011).
-It is stated that the sixteen decisions and $\frac{271}{272}$ $\frac{273}{273}$ $\frac{274}{275}$ resolutions of the founding members, were the driving force behind the success of the Bank; and according to Yunus, "the first decision has become extremely relevant.
-It says: Our lives will be moulded around these four principles - Discipline, Unity, Courage and Hard Work."
-(Yunus, 2011); The literature identifies two main operating mechanisms, through which the Bank delivers its financial services as: (i) "Relationship-based 276 banking for individual entrepreneurs and small businesses"; and (ii) Group-based models, where several 277 entrepreneurs come together to apply for loans and other services as a group".
-In sum, the social traits of 278 279 trust, norms and networks, are important attributes in the organization and management of Grameen Bank.
+The operating model of the Bangladesh based MFI, in the name of Grameen Bank that won a Nobel Peace Prize (see Grameen Bank,2011), is the Locus Classicus; (i.e. authoritative example) and widely regarded as the grand norm of the microfinance industry.
+Thus, as shown in Grameen Bank (2011), the Bank was created in 1976 by Professor Muhammad Yunus, who was Head of the Rural Economics Program at the University of Chittagong.
+He "launched an action research project to examine the possibility of designing a credit delivery system to provide banking services, targeted at the rural poor; with the objectives of (1) extending banking facilities to poor men and women; (2) eliminating the exploitation of the poor by money lenders; (3) creating opportunities for self-employment for the vast multitude of unemployed people in rural Bangladesh; (4) bringing the disadvantaged, mostly women, from the poorest households, within the fold of an organizational format which they can understand and manage by themselves; and (5) reversing the age-old vicious circle of low income, low saving and low investment, into virtuous circle of "low income, injection of credit, investment, more income, more savings, more investment, more income".
+It is stated that the sixteen decisions and resolutions of the founding members, were the driving force behind the success of the Bank; and according to Yunus, "the first decision has become extremely relevant.
+It says: Our lives will be moulded around these four principles - Discipline, Unity, Courage and Hard Work."(Yunus, 2011); The literature identifies two main operating mechanisms, through which the Bank delivers its financial services as: (i) "Relationship-based banking for individual entrepreneurs and small businesses"; and (ii)" Group-based models, where several entrepreneurs come together to apply for loans and other services as a group".
+In sum, the social traits of trust, norms and networks, are important attributes in the organization and management of Grameen Bank.

-280However, the Bank has been criticized on account of the interest charges on loans extended to their281members.
-In the words of Sharma (2010) "The man who started Grameen Bank, which is a pioneering282institution for organised money lending, and is making tonnes of money by exploiting the poor, is now283howling.
+However, the Bank has been criticized on account of the interest charges on loans extended to their members.
+In the words of Sharma (2010) "The man who started Grameen Bank, which is a pioneering institution for organised money lending, and is making tonnes of money by exploiting the poor, is now howling.
 The problem is that bigger 'loan sharks' have taken over and that is worrying Mr Yunus."
-The284implication of the foregoing is that the widely acclaimed achievement of Grameen Bank is being faulted285because it is seen in some quarters, as making money "off the poor".
+The implication of the foregoing is that the widely acclaimed achievement of Grameen Bank is being faulted because it is seen in some quarters, as making money "off the poor".